How to Value a Stock Using Discounted Cash Flow Analysis:

 But does that make a good investment?

-In order to make some money, you need to pay less than the estimated future cash flows.
+To make some money, you need to pay less than the estimated future cash flows.
 If you pay Rs.
 1,00,000 for the house today, you will be able to earn a profit of Rs.
-20,000 over a period of 10 years(i.e 20%).
+20,000 for 10 years(i.e 20%).

 If you pay Rs.
 70,000 for the house you will be able to generate a profit of Rs.50,000 over the next decade(i.e almost 72% profit).